 Translating as ‘beautiful retreat’ from the French by which it was originally known, this now ruinous building stands on a promontory above the River Browney – two miles to the west of Durham City – in what was once the Prior of Durham Monastery’s enclosed, 1,300-acre deer park.
 The location is still a pleasant one despite, for decades, having been in the shadow of the coal mines of Bearpark (to which it may have given its name albeit in corrupted form).

-The manor house – often referred to as a priory – was commissioned by the Prior of Durham monastery, Bertram de Middleton, between 1244-1258 as a lodge grand enough to offer hospitality to visiting royalty – including the three Edwards, I, II & III during their campaigns against the Scots.
-It was also used as a home for retired monks in similar fashion to neighbouring Finchale Priory.
-A century of development and extension followed until, in October 1346, the building was badly damaged by a marauding Scottish army which camped in the park before their defeat at the Battle of Neville’s Cross.
+The manor house is often described, incorrectly, as a priory.
+It was actually commissioned as a lodge, by Bertram de Middleton who was Prior at Durham between 1244-1258, to be of sufficient grandeur to offer hospitality to royalty, as it did for the three Edwards – I, II & III – in their successive campaigns against the Scots.
+It was also used as a home for retired monks much like neighbouring Finchale (which actually WAS a priory).
+A century of development and extension followed until, in October 1346, the building was badly damaged when a Scottish army descended on the park before being defeated next day at the Battle of Neville’s Cross.

 Rebuilt on the orders of Prior John Fossor soon after the battle, it remained unmolested for almost three hundred years despite the monastery itself being dissolved during the religious upheavals of Henry VIII’s turbulent reign.
 In fact, the house continued to expand, eventually covering six acres (of which only a small part, including the chapel, has been excavated) in a site with an area of around thirty eight acres!